cerberius-lab/cerberius-nodejs-client/README.md

 ### Obtaining Credentials

 You can obtain your API Key and API Secret from your Cerberius account dashboard.
-Please refer to the official Cerberius API documentation (e.g., at `https://service.cerberius.com/api/docs` - this link is a placeholder) for more details on managing your API credentials.
+Please refer to the official Cerberius API (e.g., at `https://cerberius.com/api/docs/`) for more details on managing your API credentials.

 ### Instantiating the Client